nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 The previous implementation is rather *naive*, so don't judge it too harshly.
 I would be a little concerned if you will use it in practice.

-The *elephant in the room* when it comes to **Linked Lists** is how unfriendly they are when it comes to caching.
-A **linked list** is good for inserting items (depending on the scenario), but when it comes to iteration and actually reading elements they are not well equipped for current hardware architectures.
+The *elephant in the room* when it comes to **Linked Lists** is how unfriendly they are to caching.
+A **linked list** is suitable for inserting items (depending on the scenario).
+Still, they are not well equipped for current hardware architectures, especially when it comes to iteration and reading elements.

 CPUs are usually looking to cache two things: the recently accessed memory, and then it tries to predict which memory will be used next.
-With **linked lists** data is not contiguous, nodes are somewhat scattered (depends also on the `malloc()`), so calling `node->next` might generate a few cache-misses.
+For **linked lists**, the data is not contiguous; nodes are somewhat scattered (also depends on the `malloc()` implementation), so calling `node->next` might be subject to cache misses.

 So what if we plan to use a "self-expanding" array instead of a **linked list**.
-When I say self-expanding array I am thinking something akin to C++'s `std::vector`, or Java's `ArrayList`.
+When I say self-expanding array, I am thinking something akin to C++'s `std::vector` or Java's `ArrayList`.

 The number of *cache misses* will decrease, but we will need to grow the array; `realloc` is expensive.